Apply for an exemption

 If your vehicle is not subject to the charges, you do not need to apply or take any action.

-The exemption permit will be valid for up to one year (12 months) from the launch of the Clean Air Zone (not from the date you apply).
+The exemption permit will be valid for up to one year (12 months) from the date you receive the permit.
 During this period you will be able to drive your non-compliant vehicle through the zone without having to pay the daily charge.

 How do I apply?